Home Feed

 Pickpick

 I really enjoyed this epic family saga that takes place in a small Irish town.
 The story goes back and forth primarily between the perspectives of four members of the family and the struggles they face.
-I thought every character was extremely well written and compelling.
+I thought every character was well written and compelling.

 blurb